DavidAnson/markdownlint-cli2/README.md

     when linting
     - Relative paths are resolved based on the location of the `JSONC` file
     - Search [`markdownlint-rule` on npm][markdownlint-rule]
-  - `fix`: `Boolean` value to enable fixing of linting errors reported by rules that emit fix information
+  - `fix`: `Boolean` value to enable fixing of linting issues reported by rules that emit fix information
     - Fixes are made directly to the relevant file(s); no backup is created
   - `frontMatter`: `String` defining the [`RegExp`][regexp] used to match and